 Paradise is often used loosely when describing beaches, but in this case, it is a spot-on description.
 Jamaica's fabulous weather, spectacular scenery and striking beaches are captured beautifully in this movie.
 After watching this film shot in Jamaica, your holiday to paradise won't come soon enough.

-Thinking of taking a romantic break to Couples Resorts with your significant other?
-Contact us we will help you find the best resort for you!
+Thank you for reading our blog 'Famous Films Shot in Jamaica'.
+Thinking of taking a romantic break to Couples Resorts with your loved one?
+Contact us and we will help you find the best resort for you!